BillSchofield/checking-account/User-Stories.md

 > ...
 > Please enter the new account holder's name.
 > _Bill_
-> Account #00000000 was created for Bill
+> AccountTest #00000000 was created for Bill
 > Current balance is $0.00
 ### Acceptance Criteria: Accounts numbers are unique
 Given at least one account has been created